 The shares of some UK house builders are attractive long-term investments, according to Tristan Chapple, director of the high-performing Aurora Investment Trust.

 Latest from What Investment

-Richard Watts, manager of the £2.025 billion Old Mutual UK Mid Cap fund, which has returned 104 per cent over the past five years, compared to 47 per cent for the average fund in the sector in the same time period, has revealed the two UK technology stocks he believes have the potential to at least double investors money within three years.
+Tom Moore, who runs the Standard Life UK Equity Income Unconstrained fund, which has returned 106 per cent over the past five years, compared to 76 per cent for the average fund in the sector over the past five years, has revealed the two FTSE 100 stocks he has been selling as he fears the income potential has weakened.

 Chris White, manager of the £216 million Premier Monthly Income fund which has a yield of 4.3 per cent, has asserted that the shares of Lloyds Banking Group can produce reliable dividends, particularly as the economic outlook changes.